 Improve Your Website Tip #2: Error Pages

-If you own domain, and the site visitor gets a page wrong but has the right domain, they will see a 404 error.
+If you own a domain, and the site visitor gets a page wrong but has the right domain, they will see a 404 error.
 Many people, even web developers, don’t know that you can customize this 404 error for your entire site.
 Absolutely!
 You can even use your logo and header and whatever text you want to let your visitor know this is not an active page on your site.

 If you leave it with the standard 404 error, you aren’t doing what Improve Your Website Tip #1 tells you to do, which is a call for action.

 A specific 404 error page with links to other pages on the site that DO function will likely keep your visitor on your site much longer, not to mention it might bring visitors to your site who ran across the page quite by accident.
-Also, this will help a lot with pages when you update and perhaps someone in a forum somewhere had directly linked to a page on your domain you had removed or moved.
-A special 404 error page will keep the visitor on your site and give them alternative links to view live content, whereas a standard 404 error message would likely cause them just to close the browser and go elsewhere.
+Also, this will help a lot with pages when you update, and perhaps someone in a forum somewhere had directly linked to a page on your domain you had removed or moved.
+A special 404 error page will keep the visitor on your site and give them alternative links to view live content, whereas a standard 404 error message would likely cause them to close the browser and go elsewhere.

 Improve Your Website Tip #3: Privacy Statement